Makrem-Mazroui/shift-planner/windows/README.md

-**Create a Real Windows App (.exe)**
-If you want a single file that works on any Windows computer (even ones without Python installed), you can turn your script into an .exe file.
-This is often cleaner than using batch files.

-Open your terminal/command prompt.

-Install PyInstaller:
-$ pip install pyinstaller

-Navigate to your folder and run this command:
-$ pyinstaller --noconsole --onefile shift-planner.pyc

-This will create a dist folder containing shift-plan-gui.exe.
-You can send just that .exe file to anyone, and it will run your app.
+**You can copy just that .exe file to a USB drive, email it, or put it on a shared network drive, and it will run on other Windows computers even if they don't have Python installed.**